Sembiance/dexvert/README.md

       uniso:offset                               Extract ISO starting at this particular byte offset.
 Default: 0 uniso:hfs                                  Set this to true to process the iso as a MacOS HFS disc.
 Default: false unlzx:unlzxListOnly                        If set to true, only list out the the files in the archive and set meta info, don't actually extract.
-Default: false unoconv:unoconvType                        Which format to transform into ("svg", "csv", "pdf", "png", etc).
+Default: false soffice:sofficeType                        Which format to transform into ("svg", "csv", "pdf", "png", etc).
 Default is "png" for images or "pdf" for everything else. file:allMatches                            Set this to true to return ALL matches from the file command, instead of just 1.
 Default: false ansilove:ansiloveType                      Which ansilove format to use.
 Default: Let ansilove decide convert:convertExt                         Which extension to convert to (".png", ".webp", ".svg").
 Default: .png